Project-Bradnails/Bradnails/README.md

 [![](header.png?raw=true)](https://github.com/Project-Bradnails/Bradnails/blob/main/README.md)

+## Easter Update Part 1
+#### Hi there!
+We recently added our delayed Easter update content to Bradnails for you all to enjoy.
+However, due to various setbacks such as holidays and standardized assessments, some of our update content has been pushed back to a part 2 update.
+This update is very soon to come and is mainly delayed due to slow download/torrent speeds.
+You may notice some items labeled as "Coming in the near future!", which refers to the part 2 update.
+However, there is more coming than just those items.
+Thank you for your understanding

+-Rev2

 ## Info
 ### **It's not our fault if you do stupid shit.
 Be careful.
 If you gatekeep Bradnails, you are wasting our efforts.
 This is for everyone.**